 U.K. Wracked By Political Turmoil As Top Ministers Reject Draft Brexit Deal

-Already reeling from a string of protests and resignations, British Prime Minister Theresa May is fighting for more than not for the draft Brexit deal she has negotiated with the European Union.
+Already reeling from a string of protests and resignations, British Prime Minister Theresa May is fighting for more than the draft Brexit deal she has negotiated with the European Union.
 With a mutiny afoot within her own Conservative Party, the prime minister may be battling for her political life, as well.

 "Regrettably, the draft Withdrawal Agreement presented to Parliament today has turned out to be worse than anticipated and fails to meet the promises given to the nation by the Prime Minister, either on her own account or on behalf of us all in the Conservative Party Manifesto," Jacob Rees-Mogg said in a letter requesting a vote of no-confidence on May.

-Rees-Mogg leads the European Research Group, a hard-line faction within the Conservative Party that has pushed for as much distance as possible from the EU.
+Rees-Mogg leads the European Research Group, a hard-line faction within the Conservative Party that has pushed for as much distance as possible between Britain and the EU.
 At least two other Conservative members of Parliament, Henry Smith and Sheryll Murray, also submitted letters of no-confidence Thursday.

 Graham Brady, the chair of a committee of backbench Conservatives, must receive 48 letters before such a vote is triggered within the party.
 It remains unclear whether Rees-Mogg and his fellow Brexiteers will have the numbers to do so.